XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 | ----------- | --------- | --------- | ------------- |
 | `CFTokenHolder` |    | `string`  | `ACCOUNTID`     |

-This field is only used for authorization/allowlisting.
-It's an optional field that specifies the holder's address whom the issuer wants to authorize.
+Specifies the holders address that the issuer wants to authorize.
+Only used for authorization/allow-listing; must be empty if submitted by the holder.

 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |